Tearran/wildlands/README.md

 - When a player draws the final card from the Draw Pile, that player completes their turn.
 - The game ends after that turn. score wins.

+## Tool Requirements

+The card viewer (`index.html`) and card editor (`card_json_form`) must be served through a local HTTP server because its relative fetch requests do not work when opened directly from disk (file:// protocol).
+You can use any local web server such as:
+- Python: `python -m http.server` or `python3 -m http.server`
+- Node.js: `npx http-server`
+- PHP: `php -S localhost:8000`